 Even if you are not a big shopper, walking through Queen Street Mall is a must for every visitor.

-Check out Brisbane Arcade, which is a heritage-listed shopping arcade with high-end retailers.
+Also, check out Brisbane Arcade, a heritage-listed shopping arcade with high-end retailers.

 2. Wander around James Street Precinct in Fortitude Valley

-James Street Precinct is an area in Fortitude Valley that has the swankiest boutique stores selling the fanciest clothing, jewellery, etc. Take your time to browse through James Street and also the little plazas in between.
+James Street Precinct is an area in Fortitude Valley with the swankiest boutique stores selling the fanciest clothing, jewellery, etc. Take your time browsing James Street, at the Calile Hotel and around the little plazas in between.

-I’m not a big shopper but I liked window shopping in James Street Precinct.
-This is also the area where I found an Australian clothing store, Assembly Label.
-I love everything from Assembly Label!
+I’m not a big shopper, but I liked window shopping in the James Street Precinct.

 The former power station at the base of New Farm is now the centre of urban contemporary culture.

-Brisbane Powerhouse hosts many cultural events including comedy, musical, dance, film and other theatre productions.
-With over 1,250 performances and events each year, and the host to many festivals, Brisbane Powerhouse is one of the best venues for live shows.
+Brisbane Powerhouse hosts many cultural events, including comedy, musicals, dance, film and other theatre productions.
+With over 1,250 performances and events each year, and the host to many festivals, Brisbane Powerhouse is one of the best live show venues.

 7. Take a self-guided Brisbane River ferry tour

-The best part about the ferry tour is the fare only costs $2.65AUD during off-peak hours and $3.31 at other times if you use your Go Card.
+The best part about the ferry tour is the fare only costs $2.76AUD during off-peak hours and $3.45 at other times if you use your Go Card.
 And you can stay on the ferry for as long as you want.

-Download MyTransLink app to find out about a real-time schedule.
+Download the MyTransLink app to find out about a real-time schedule.

 You can also take the free ferry, CityHopper.
 See more information under the “free things you can do alone in Brisbane” below.